Polar Codes with Mixed-Kernels: Introduction

 \section{Introduction}

-Polar codes were introduced by Arikan in \cite{Arikan} and provided a scheme for achieving the symmetric capacity of binary memoryless channels (B-MC) with polynomial encoding and decoding complexity.
-Originally, Arikan considered a simple binary and linear $2$ dimensional kernel, which is based on the $(u+v,v)$ mapping.
-This mapping is extended to support an arbitrary code length $N=2^n$, by a Kronecker power of the generating matrix that defines the transformation.
-Multiplying a permutation of an input vector $\bf u$ by this matrix results in a vector $\bf x$, that is transmitted through $N$ independent copies of a memoryless channel, $\mathcal{W}$.
+Polar codes were introduced by Arikan \cite{Arikan} and provide an error correction scheme for achieving the symmetric capacity of binary memoryless channels (B-MC) with polynomial encoding and decoding complexity.
+Originally, Arikan considered binary and linear polar codes that are based on a two dimensional kernel, known as the $(u+v,v)$ mapping.
+This mapping is extended to generate arbitrary codes of length $N=2^n$ bits, by a Kronecker power of the generating matrix that defines the transformation.
+Multiplying a permutation of an $N$ bits input vector $\bf u$ by this matrix results in a vector $\bf x$, that is transmitted over $N$ independent copies of a memoryless channel, $\mathcal{W}$.
 As a result, $N$ dependent channels between the components of $\bf u$ and the outputs of the copies of the channel $\mathcal{W}$ are created.
-These channels exhibit polarization under successive cancelation (SC) decoding: as $n$ grows there is a proportion of $I(\mathcal{W})$ (the symmetric channel capacity) of the channels that have their capacity approaching $1$, while the rest of the channels have their capacity approaching $0$.
+These channels exhibit polarization under successive-cancellation (SC) decoding: as $n$ grows there is a proportion of $I(\mathcal{W})$ (the symmetric channel capacity) of the channels that have their capacity approaching to $1$, while the rest of the channels have their capacity approaching to $0$.

-The exponent of the kernel as a measure of the asymptotic rate of polarization for arbitrary polar codes was introduced in \cite{Korada} and generalizations were given in \cite{MoriandTanka}.
-In \cite{PrShLi2}, the authors suggested designing binary kernels based on the idea of code decomposition.
-However, the more natural way is to take advantage of the explicit (non-binary) code decomposition in order to design a kernel.
-This however, usually requires introducing additional kernels in respect to the initial binary kernel, which results in a mixed kernel structure.
-Our objective in this paper is to explore such constructions and analyze them.
+The exponent of the kernel as a measure of the asymptotic rate of polarization for arbitrary binary and linear polar codes was introduced by Korada \textit{et al.} \cite{Korada2010} and further generalized to arbitrary polarizing kernel by Mori and Tanaka \cite{Mori2010}.
+The authors suggested designing binary kernels based on the idea of code decomposition \cite{PrShLi2}.
+It was noted in that paper that taking advantage of the explicit (non-binary) code decomposition in order to construct polar code introduces more flexibility to the design.
+This however, usually requires utilizing at least two kernels and combining them appropriately.
+This technique results in a mixed-kernels structure.
+Our objective in this paper is to explore such mixed-kernels constructions and analyze them.